hermo/npmi-go/README.md

 Use the following env variables to set default options.

   NPMI_LOGLEVEL  Log level.
-One of info|debug|trace (Default: "info") NPMI_FORCE     Force (re)installation of deps
+One of info|debug|trace (Default: "info") NPMI_JSON      Use JSON for log output (Default: false) NPMI_VERBOSE   Verbose output.
+DEPRECATED
-  NPMI_PRECACHE  Pre-cache command
+                 Please use the -loglevel flag or NPMI_LOGLEVEL env variable with 'debug' or 'trace' NPMI_FORCE     Force (re)installation of deps NPMI_PRECACHE  Pre-cache command